Featured-image-of -African-Bitterleaf-Soup

 To make this soup in the African tradition, I always use a variety of ingredients, each contributing to the rich, savory flavor profile of the dish.
 Here’s what you’ll need:

-As I grew older, I began to understand the unique qualities of the bitterleaf ((Veronica amygdalina), the key ingredient in this traditional dish.
+As I grew older, I started appreciating the unique qualities of bitterleaf (Vernonia amygdalina), the heart of this traditional soup.

 Fermented Locust Bean (Ogiri Igbo): Loaded with flavors and probiotics for nourishment and health.